JorelAli/dotfiles/vim.md

 ## 4th May 2019
 ### Go back to last location
-When opening a file, if you want to go back to where you were last editing something, you can type `'"` to go back to that previous locaiton.
+When opening a file, if you want to go back to where you were last editing something, you can type `'"` to go back to that previous location, or even easier: ``.`

 ## 12th May 2019
-### Remove highlightning when searching for something
+### Remove highlighting when searching for something
 When you search for stuff in neovim, it highlights all instances that it finds.
 To "unhighlight" it, you can use the `:noh` command.